thibault-yellowstones/doca-moo-de-event-contracts-theme/README.md

 ```
 npm install -g doca
-doca init -t bootstrap
+doca init -t moo-de-event-contracts
 ```

-This creates a new API documentation with `doca-bootstrap-theme` as a dependency.
+This creates a new API documentation with `doca-moo-de-event-contracts-theme` as a dependency.

 # How to create your own theme